 Memo is a brand of cleaning products that you frequently see in eco stores in Ireland.
 I’ve bought their machine-washable biodegradable cleaning cloths before and they’re very, very absorbent but not great for wiping down because of that so we use homemade rags for that.
 Honestly I was a bit suspicious about the claim that these cloths are biodegradable.
 I’ve been using these for about 5 years now and they haven’t really started to degrade as of yet.
 But I emailed the company and asked for a copy of the report on their biodegradability and sure enough they were found to disappear completely after 6 weeks with negligible heavy metal residue.
 The test was carried out by EMPA, the Swiss Federal Laboratories of Material Testing and Research.
 The same company also make cleaning sponges from recycled plastic.
 I’ve bought them to try them and wasn’t keen but a friend liked them.
 I have an uneasy relationship with recycled plastic goods.
 Of course it is great to get more than one use from plastic before it’s landfilled but I’d prefer to see plastic recycled into something long lasting than a cleaning sponge.
 You can buy their products from Klee Paper / Ecoland

 I’ve recently purchased a 2 pack of compostable sponges by Ecovibe for €5 in The Good Neighbour zero waste store in Dublin 14.
-I’ve heard good things about them and they’re compostable in you home composter.
-I’ll update this post with more info when I start using them.
+These started really well and I loved them but after about 6 months they lost their absorbency, which I suppose isn’t bad.

 Check out my map of eco-businesses for a possible retailer in your area.
 If there’s none you can get cleaning equipment from the following e-tailers